-- Be made through the Student Services Office or the Vice President of the Polk County Branch. - Should be made in person if possible. - 3.
+- Be made through the Student Services Office or the Vice President of the Polk County Branch. - 2.
+Be made in person if possible. - 3.
 Be recorded by the Registrar's Office to be official. - 4.
-Checked by the Business Office. - Must receive a grade of "WP" or "WF" after the end of the Drop/ Add period.
+Be checked by the Business Office. - Receive a grade of "WP" or "WF" after the 20% point of the class.
 Students who leave class without officially withdrawing will receive a grade of "F" on all courses.
+NOTE: "WP" = Withdrawn Passing- "WF" = Withdrawn failing which is counted as an "F" in the Grade Point Average.